marcomosqueira/marcomosqueira/README.md

 ## Hi there 👋

+Hi, my name is Marco, and I love surfing and travelling.
+I am currently studying applied Physics and Mathematics at NTNU.

 <!--
 **marcomosqueira/marcomosqueira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.